cubazis/ScalaMLScratch/README.md

 # Motivation

-1. Learn functional programming specifically for Machine Learning
+1. Learn functional programming and apply it specifically for Machine Learning
-2. Apply and write ML algorithms in Scala from Scratch
+2. Apply and write ML algorithms in Scala from Scratch...

 # Installation